alexharri/website/posts/icelandic-developer-survey-2024.md

 ## Technology stacks

-We'll now take a look at the technologies that developers use.
+We'll now take a look at the technologies that Icelandic developers are using.
 We'll cover front-end libraries, cloud providers, CI/CD, and developers' OS of choice.

 ### Front-end libraries